Leadership in Public Safety

 A respectful workplace is important to me because it promotes professional communication, fairness, accepts diverse people and thought, is more engaging, productive and feels safe.
 My commitment to fostering a respectful workplace is why I personally instructed 16 Civility classes last year which included our expectations for work behaviors, and followed senior leader instruction in this area in preceding years.
 These classes, combined with providing multiple ways to report a complaint, thorough investigations in concert with Human Resources, and accountability outcomes based on facts are important elements to fostering a respectful workplace for everyone.

 I made being fiscally responsible one of the Sheriff’s Office strategic goals.
 As a result, we work hard and are thoughtful about spending your tax dollars appropriately while ensuring our professionals are properly trained and equipped to serve you well and stay safe.
+Our Sheriff’s Office is one of the largest law enforcement agencies in the state with an annual budget over $125 million.
 By prioritizing fiscal discipline, we regularly come in under-budget.
-For the budget year ending in June, 2019, estimates show we returned about 8.2% of our General Fund budgeted amount, 6.2% of the Public Safety Local Option Levy budget, and 4.9% of the District Patrol budget which together equals a return of about $6.4 million which helps the county’s beginning fund balance the following year.
+For the budget year ending in June, 2019, we returned about $7 million which helps the county’s beginning fund balance the following year.
 Noteworthy, these funds could not be used to increase Jail beds or create additional positions.

 Strong Voter Support for District Patrol